ausmartway/vault-config-as-code/README.md

 ### Enable and configure the pki secrets engine

-#### Using PKI secrets engine, impliment a Machine Identity service
+#### Using PKI secrets engine, impliment a Machine/Human Identity service

 ### 4.Enable and configure the Identity secrets engine